Dan0sz/host-analytics-locally/readme.txt

 Maintaining three plugins besides my daily 9-to-5 job is a handful, so no. If you're looking for a way to host Google Webfonts locally; please install [OMGF](https://wordpress.org/plugins/host-webfonts-local/)..
 To host other 3rd party scripts and styles locally, try [HELL](https://wordpress.org/plugins/host-everything-local/).
 For WordPress Speed Optimization, check out [WoOSH!](https://woosh.dev)

+= Why am I getting an Unused JS notice on Google PageSpeed Insights for analytics.js/gtag.js? =

+Google Analytics offers two code libraries: analytics.js and gtag.js.
+A library offers easy implementation of a certain application, but this wide compatibility range comes at a cost: it probably contains a bunch of code you don't even need.

+If you are a light-weight Google Analytics user, you can enable Minimal Analytics in CAOS' Basic Settings: Settings > Optimize Google Analytics > Basic Settings > Snippet Type: Minimal Analytics.

+Minimal Analytics is fully compatible with Stealth Mode.

 = CAOS says analytics.js/gtag.js isn't updated in more than two days.
 What's going on? =

 This is due to server configuration.
 Probably a permissions issue.
 It might be that PHP/WordPress isn't allowed to create files programmatically.
 If you can upload media files just fine, then this probably isn't the issue.
 Is your cron running?
 Try clicking the 'update analytics.js/gtag.js' option to update the file manually.
 Meanwhile, contact your hosting provider so they can help you figure out if your cron is running correctly.